user1342/Virtual-Distancing/README.md

 A simple geo-location based game and educational tool about infection.
 The game has one aim... don't get infected.

-The infection spreads between Android devices with the appication installed and follows the below rules:
+The infection spreads between Android devices with the application installed and follows the below rules:
 - It will only transmit if both devices have Wi-Fi enabled.
 - It can transmit to devices up to 200 meters away.
 - It can take up to a minute to contract.